- Buy crypto at true cost with the lowest fees

 - Earn up to 14.5% p.a. on interest, paid weekly.
 T&Cs apply

 Finder is committed to editorial independence.
 While we receive compensation when you click links to partners, they do not influence our content.

 You can use a cryptocurrency exchange to buy, sell and trade cryptocurrencies such as Bitcoin (BTC) and Ether (ETH).
 We’ve compared some popular Bitcoin exchanges by different categories to make it easier to find the best for you.

 It’s important to research a wide range of platforms and compare the pros and cons of each option.
 The best Bitcoin exchange for you depends on what you’re looking for.

 Consider the following factors when comparing crypto exchanges.

-You’ll need to deposit funds on your cryptocurrency exchange.
+You’ll need to deposit funds on your cryptocurrency exchange, or otherwise make a transfer.
 Bitcoin exchanges accept all sorts of deposit methods, including the following:

 However, using an exchange for long-term storage is not recommended.
-This is due to the fact that the exchange controls the private key to your wallet, so you effectively don’t have total control of your funds.
-And with exchanges regularly (and sometimes successfully) targeted by hackers, storing bitcoin or any other crypto on an exchange long-term is very risky.
+As the exchange controls the private key to your wallet, you don’t have total control of your funds.
+And with exchanges regularly (and sometimes successfully) targeted by hackers, storing crypto on an exchange long-term is very risky.